jmwill86/shuttle/README.md

 - [GitHub Issues](https://github.com/getsynth/shuttle/issues).
 Best for: bugs and errors you encounter using Shuttle.
 - [Discord](https://discord.gg/H33rRDTm3p).
 Best for: sharing your applications and hanging out with the community.

+## Contributing

+Shuttle is a community-driven project and welcomes contributions of any kind.
+Start by reading our [contributing guide][contributing]!

 ## Status

 - [x] Alpha: We are testing shuttle, API and deployments may be unstable